 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The property is served by a mains gas supply.
+Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property is served by a mains water supply.
-Internal distribution pipes, where seen are copper and PVC.
-Sanitary arrangements comprise a three piece suite within the bathroom.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Mains supply.
+Internal distribution pipes where seen appear to be of pvc and copper.
+The sanitary arrangements comprise a three piece bathroom suite Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by a gas fired radiator central heating installation.
-The boiler is a combination type supplying hot water direct to the taps.
+Heating and hot water is by way of a gas fired combination boiler located within the kitchen.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed mains drainage to the public sewer.
+Assumed mains drainage to public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
-Any potential purchaser should satisfy themselves as regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.
+Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
+If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
+If no inspection was possible, this will be stated.
+If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.